nsetzer/daedalus-games/csp2.md

 - during reconciliation apply inputs to entities.
 If the entity has a shadow, apply it to the shadow only
 - When reconciliation ends, bend the object and its shadow over a number of steps

+For simple objects bending can be a straight interpolation between the object and it's shadow.
+For more complicated objects, that model not just speed, but acceleration it can be more tricky.
+Regardless of the complexity, when bending finished the object should have exactly the same state as the shadow object.

+TODO: how to bend velocity and acceleration. (answer: the derivative should be smooth: https://en.wikipedia.org/wiki/Jerk_(physics))

 next steps

 * TODO: bending easing functions